Caleb-Dudley/github-pull-requests/README.md

 2. Your username is spelled correctly in `.env`
 3. The PRs aren't from excluded authors
 4. The repositories aren't archived
+5. The token has SSO configured (authorize the Contrast org)

 ## License